ruanodendaal/blog/_posts/2019-07-03-a-picture-paints-a-thousand-words.md

 **Full disclosure**: we still need to articulate our other levels, and will do so when we have work that doesn’t require “level one” type treatment.
 But as an example: non-transactional marketing emails and newsletters are probably much closer to levels 2 & 3 (more playful than serious) than a level one.

-A picture really can paint a thousand words—and because it can, we should be as rigorous with our “pictures” as we are with our words.
+A picture really can paint a thousand words, and because it can, we should be as rigorous with our “pictures” as we are with our words.

 #### Feedback

 How do you think about your visual communication?
 Have you ever thought about it?
-If you do—or don’t—I am really interested in hearing about your experiences or processes.
+If you do, or don’t, I am really interested in hearing about your experiences or processes.